Generalized maximum likelihood estimation of the mean of parameters of mixtures, with applications to sampling: Simulations.

 The final reported simulations are summarized in Table \ref{tab:Binomial2}.
 We study Binomial sampling with various values of $\kappa$, fixed at $\kappa=1,\dots,5$.
 Again, there are two types of strata, 500 strata for each of the two types; for 500 strata $p_i$ and $\pi_i$ are sampled independently from $ U(0.1,0.6)$, while for the rest of the strata they are \iid from $U(0.4,0.9)$.

 It is surprising how well the GMLE is doing already for $\kappa=2,3$, in spite of the non-identifiability of $G$ and the inconsistency of the GMLE.

-\begin{section} {Confidence Interval for $\eta_G$} Although the GMLE $\hat{\eta}_G$ is an appealing estimator, we do not have a clue about how good is its performance, beside the consistency reults we established; this is especially under non-identifiability where consistency is not implied.
+\begin{section} {Confidence Interval for $\eta_G$} Although the GMLE $\hat{\eta}_G$ is an appealing estimator, we do not know how good is its performance, beyond the consistency results we established.
+This is especially under non-identifiability where consistency is not implied.
 In the following we suggest an asymptotically level-$(1-\alpha)$ conservative confidence interval for $\eta_G=E_G \eta(\theta)$.
 We only elaborate on defining the corresponding convex optimization problem.
 Implementing and solving the sketched convex optimization problem, could be challenging.